U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Architecture

 \section{System Architecture}

 This section presents the proposed framework structure, U-Park, to address the research questions discussed in \autoref{sec: model}.
-An overview of the system architecture is provided in \autoref{fig: overview}, with hardware and user interface modules involved in all three journey stages - pre-journey, in-journey, and post-journey - as defined in the previous section.
-Again, we use a shared E-bike system as an example of ESMS systems for clearer expression.
+An overview of the system architecture is provided in \autoref{fig: overview}, with hardware and user interface modules involved in all three journey stages: pre-journey, in-journey, and post-journey, as defined in the previous section.
+Again, we use a shared \ac{ebike} system as an example of \ac{esms} systems for clarity.

-This system, U-Park, consists of three main modules: a hardware module (e.g., E-bikes with multiple sensors attached), a user interface module (e.g., a mobile application), and a prediction module based on machine learning prediction algorithms.
-Additionally, it also incorporates some external feature sources, a database and a trading module based on a web administration application and blockchain technology to manage financial transactions securely.
+U-Park consists of three main modules: a hardware module (e.g., \ac{ebike}s with various sensors), a user interface module (e.g., a mobile application), and a prediction module based on \ac{ml} prediction algorithms.
+Additionally, it incorporates external feature sources, a database, and a trading module to manage financial transactions.